-If you're an experienced bow hunter or target shooter looking for new challenges, then bowfishing might be the perfect solution.
-It involves a whole new set of skills, knowledge, and tactics, and it's one heck of a lot of fun.
-Those new to the sport will of course have a lot of questions, especially about what type of gear they'll need, and one of the most frequently asked is whether you can use your current hunting or target bow to fish with.
+If you're an experienced bow hunter or target shooter looking for new challenges, or just looking to get into archery, then bowfishing might be the perfect solution.
+It involves a whole new set of skills, knowledge, and tactics, and it's a lot of fun.
+Those new to the sport will of course have a lot of questions, especially about what type of gear they'll need, and one of the most frequently asked is whether you can use your current hunting or target bows and arrows to fish with.
 The short answer is yes, any type of bow can be used, but you'll have to modify it somewhat for this specialized purpose.
-Using a bow that you're already familiar with makes sense, but you can also pick up a cheap or used bow to fish with if you don't want to change anything on your main bow.
-Either way, here are some basic things to consider when choosing your weapon.
+Read more to learn how to start bowfishing!

 Bowfishing Bow Considerations

 One thing to think about when you're deciding on a bow is that bowfishing can be pretty rough on your equipment.
-No matter how careful you are it will probably get banged around and scratched up inside the boat or moving through heavy cover on shore, maybe even stepped on in the small confines of a boat.
-And of course they will get wet and maybe even dropped in the lake where you can't retrieve them.
-So you might not want to use an expensive bow for fishing.
+No matter how careful you are, it will probably get banged around, scratched up and full of fish slime.
+For this reason many people set up a specialized devoted bow just for bowfishing.

 Bowfishing Draw Weight

 The next thing you'll need is a bowfishing reel.
-There are a few types to choose from, the simple hand reel, bottle reels and familiar spinning reels.
-They all have their advantages and disadvantages, but they'll all do the job.
-And of course you'll have to choose the appropriate fishing line just like you do when using a rod.
+There are a few types to choose from, simple hand reels, bottle reels, and familiar spinning reels.
+Generally speaking, the bottle reels are the most dependable, safest, and easiest to use.

 Bowfishing is a great way to learn new skills and expand your field shooting opportunities.
 Put some thought into your choice of bow and your equipment and you'll soon be hooked on a whole new sport, pun intended.